 Of course that vast area is the Internet, and all those cars are businesses like yours, competing for customers in search results.
 Yours stands out from the rest and catches people's attention by using Google-friendly SEO that improves its visibility and online ranking.

 Simply put, SEO (search engine optimization) is the practice of optimizing your website and your business to appear higher in online search results by properly utilizing "SEO ranking factors".

-There are literally hundreds of SEO ranking factors that help determine where your website and your business appear in search results.
+Google uses more than two hundred SEO ranking factors to determine where your website and your business appear in search results.
 Among the most important for your website are:

-Content: The quality, quantity, relevancy, and originality of your site's textual ─ or written ─ content (typically referred to simply as "content".
+Content: The quality, quantity, relevancy, and originality of your site's written content (typically referred to simply as "content").
 The better your content, the greater the SEO reward.